 Get emergency medical help if you have any of these signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.

-Stop using adalimumab and call your doctor at once if you have any of these other serious side effects:
+Also call your doctor at once if you have:

-Less serious side effects may include:
+Common side effects may include: